There is a wonderful tutorial Building SAP Fiori-like UIs with SAPUI5 in 10 Exercises written by Bertram Ganz.

 4. Add android platform support via command: cordova platform add android

-Once done, the necessary artifacts for APK generation are created under folder platforms/android.
+Once done, the necessary artifacts (Android platform specific) for APK generation are created under folder platforms/android.

 Now you should have the folders with the following hierarchy:

 5. By default there is a dummy index.html file existing in folder www.
 Using command cordova prepare, the index.html will be copied automatically to folder platforms\android\assets\www.
 So the general idea here is we always develop the artifacts of our web application in www folder.
 Once done, use cordova prepare to synchronize it to android platform related folder.

 Then use command cordova compile, and you will see the APK file generated successfully.

 You might meet with the error message below during compile: